8. If/Else

 Activity

-Using only what we have learned so far, write a function smush(a_number)
+Using only what we have learned so far, write a function smush(a_number) that checks if the number is

-is positive, the function will return half the value of a_number
+positive or negative.
+If a_number is positive, the function will return half the value of a_number.
+If

-the number is not positive, simply return a_number
+the number is not positive, simply return a_number.

 8.1.
 Conditional Expressions